 - Limitation with size and type of joint.

 Adhesive bonding is a type of permanent joint.
-For adhesive bonding, adhesive is placed between the surfaces of the components to be joined.
+But assembled parts can be separated using chemicals.
+To assemble part using adhesive bonding.
+Adhesives is placed between the surfaces of the parts to be joined.

 - Bonding strength requirement